 This is considered to be the biggest advantage of a solar attic fan.
-It is true that you will save the electric bill but don’t have super high expectation.
+It is true that you will save the electric bill but don’t have super high expectations.
 It often takes 10-15 years to get the return of your investment.
 However, if you buy the gable mount version they are cheaper and so you should make up for the investment faster.

 In addition, solar energy is renewable, you will be doing your environment a big favor by using a solar-powered fan.

 All solar attic fans use DC brushless motors.
-These motors are super efficient and whisper quiet.
+These motors are super-efficient and whisper quiet.
 Whisper quiet may be an exaggeration but yes they are really quiet.